ryanburgess/engineer-manager/README.md

  * [Front End Happy Hour - Transitioning to a new role](https://frontendhappyhour.com/episodes/transitioning-to-a-new-role-bar-hopping/) - There's some good information on preparing for a new role.
  * [Front End Happy Hour - Remote interviewing](https://frontendhappyhour.com/episodes/remote-interviewing-drinking-on-video-calls/) - An episode talking about remote interviewing during COVID.
  * [Super Managers](https://fellow.app/supermanagers) - A podcast from Fellow that focuses on management topics.
+ * [Super Managers - Embracing Transparency, Iteration, and Asynchronous Workflows in a Remote World](https://fellow.app/supermanagers/darren-murph-gitlab-transparency-iteration-asynchronous-workflows) - Darren Murph, from GitLab, shares how remote work empowers people at work, and also in their everyday lives.

 ## Articles
  * [Radical Candor](http://firstround.com/review/radical-candor-the-surprising-secret-to-being-a-good-boss/) - This is an excellent article on how to provide direct feedback